tedhagos/tedhagos.github.com/_posts/2004-8-26-common-errors-java-programming.md

 You can also move away from this problem quite easily by using a real programmer's editor.
 One that has facility to visually inspect paired curly braces and preferably one with *code folding* abilities.

 Now you know one more reason why notepad is not a hard core programmer's editor.
-It's not a programmer's editor. period.
+It's not a programmer's editor.
+At all.
+It never was.

 ***